Article II: Campus Organizations

 - Groups which form for a specific short-term purpose, ad hoc, will only be given temporary granting of privileges and will not be required to draft a constitution, as determined by the Director of Student Life.

-- All groups requesting temporary granting of privileges or permanent recognition must submit a statement of purpose, membership eligibility requirements and present number of members to the Director of Student Life.
+- All groups requesting temporary granting of privileges or permanent recognition must submit a statement of purpose, membership eligibility requirements and present number of members to the Assistant Vice President for Student Life.

-- A group requesting permanent status shall submit its constitution to the Director of Student Life during that group’s temporary granting of privileges period.
-The Director shall either:
+- A group requesting permanent status shall submit its constitution to the Assistant Vice President for Student Life during that group's temporary granting of privileges period.
+The Assistant Vice President shall either:

 - Accept the constitution in its entirety and forward it to the Student Government Association Constitution Committee for review;

 - Approve the constitution in principle and forward it to the Student Government Association Constitution Committee with recommendations; or

 - Request revisions in the constitution and return it to the group.
 Once the necessary revisions have been made, the group may resubmit the constitution for approval.
 If no further revisions are necessary, the Assistant Vice President shall forward it to the Student Government Association Constitution Committee for review.

 - Reject the constitution if the purpose of the proposed organization is similar to that of an already recognized student organization or if the purpose is not consistent with the University Mission.

 - Where there is external affiliation, the constitution and bylaws of the external affiliate must be filed with the Assistant Vice President as soon as possible after receiving temporary granting of privileges.
 Only after all appropriate documents are on file with the Assistant Vice President, shall the constitution of the local chapter be submitted to the Student Government Association.